 - Collection Efficiencies - With all-in-one recycling, the single-stream mix of recyclables (bottles, cans and paper) can be collected at curbside using one truck.
 In the past when paper was collected separately from the cans and bottles, two trucks were used to collect this dual-stream mix of recyclables.
-Therefore, the change to single-stream recycling reduces the resources used to collect the material.
-Fuel, worker hours, time, traffic, greenhouse gas emissions, accidents, road wear, and overall costs are all reduced as a result of switching to single-stream recycling collection.
+Therefore, single-stream recycling collection ' reduces the resources used to collect the material.
+Fuel, worker hours, time, traffic, greenhouse gas emissions, accidents, and road wear are all reduced as a result of single-stream recycling collection.

 - Lifestyle Improvement - Recycling is a lot easier now that it is all-in-one single-stream.
 No longer does one have to maintain multiple recycling bins for different recyclable materials.
 All of the common household recyclables now go together in an all-in-one container.
-Additionally, bundling and typing newspapers is no longer needed.
-Single-stream recycling simplifies life a wee bit.
+Additionally, bundling and tying newspapers is no longer needed.

-- In-county Facility - The ReCommunity recycling facility employs 28 material sorters and 36 employees in total.
-The forward thinking of the MCMUA helped bring this investment in green technologies and jobs to Morris County.
+- In-county Facility - The Republic Services recycling facility employs dozens of employees and bring private investment in green technologies and jobs to Morris County.

 Best & Worst for Single-Stream

 The MCMUA has entered into contracts with both ReCommunity Recycling and Morris County towns establishing partnerships benefiting everyone when recycling is done properly.
 The better the recycling, the more all will share in the profits and environmental benefits associated with single-stream recycling!
 Optimizing the single-stream mixture by including valuable recyclables and minimizing garbage improves the bottom-line of the recycling facility and the shared profits of the contracting partners.